The Exorcist (franchise): Legacy

 The success of The Exorcist inspired a string of possession-related films worldwide.
 The first was Beyond the Door, a 1974 Italian film with Juliet Mills as a woman possessed by the devil.
-It appeared in the U.S. one year later.
-In the same year of 1974, a Turkish film, Şeytan (Turkish for Satan; the original film was also shown with the same name), is an almost scene-for-scene remake of the original.
-In the same year in Germany, the exorcism-themed film Magdalena, vom Teufel besessen was released.
-In 1975, Britain released The Devil Within Her (also called I Don't Want to Be Born) with Joan Collins as an exotic dancer who gives birth to a demon-possessed child.
+It appeared one year later in the United States.
+Also in 1974, a Turkish film, Şeytan (Turkish for Satan; the original film was also shown with the same name), is an almost scene-for-scene remake of the original.
+That same year in Germany, the exorcism-themed film Magdalena, vom Teufel besessen was released.

-In 1987, Warner Bros. released an animated short starring Daffy Duck, entitled "Duxorcist" which was a parody of The Exorcist, in which a group of spirits possess a female duck.
-Daffy does eventually succeed in getting them out of the female character.
 Similarly, a blaxploitation film was released in 1974 titled Abby.
-While the films Şeytan and Magdalena, vom Teufel besessen were protected from prosecution due to the laws of their countries of origin, Abbys producers (filming in Louisiana) were sued by Warner.
+While the films Şeytan and Magdalena, vom Teufel besessen were protected from prosecution due to the laws of their countries of origin, Abby's producers (filming in Louisiana) were sued by Warner.
 The film was pulled from theaters, but not before making $4 million at the box office.
+In 1975, Britain released The Devil Within Her (also called I Don't Want to Be Born) with Joan Collins as an exotic dancer who gives birth to a demon-possessed child.

+Mexican comedians Los Polivoces (The Multivoices) made a copy-parody called El Exorcista.
+Eduardo Manzano incarned the "possession" and hard make-up was used.
+Flying clothes were used as "phantoms" and rotoscoping techniques make his bed fly.

-A parody, Repossessed, was released the same year as The Exorcist III, with Blair lampooning the role she had played in the original.
-Another parody, was made in Italy by actor and comedian Ciccio Ingrassia in 1977, called L'esorciccio.
+A parody called The Exorcist: Italian Style was made in Italy in 1977 by actor and comedian Ciccio Ingrassia.
+Another parody, Repossessed, was released the same year as The Exorcist III, with Blair lampooning the role that she had played in the original.
 The prologue for Scary Movie 2 was a short parody of several scenes from the original film.

-Mexican comics Los Polivoces (The Multivoices), made a copy-parody, called El Exorcista.
-Eduardo Manzano incarned the "possession" and hard make-up was used.
-Flying clothes were used as "phantoms" and rotoscophy techniques make his bed fly.
+In 1987, Warner Bros. released an animated short starring Daffy Duck titled "The Duxorcist", which was a parody of The Exorcist, in which a group of spirits possess a female duck.
+Daffy does eventually succeed in getting them out of the female character.

-A 1995 episode of The Simpsons (titled "Home Sweet Homediddly-Dum-Doodily") features Bart, Lisa, and Maggie getting put under the care of the Flanders family.
+An episode of The Simpsons titled "Home Sweet Homediddly-Dum-Doodily" features Bart, Lisa, and Maggie getting put under the care of the Flanders family.
 After Lisa reveals that neither she, Bart nor Maggie is baptized, Ned decides to baptize them.
 On the way to the baptism, Maggie turns her head around in a way similar to Linda Blair in The Exorcist.
-It was also parodied in "Treehouse of Horror", "Treehouse of Horror XVI" and "Treehouse of Horror XXVIII".
-It was also parodied in "Fland Canyon".
+The film was also parodied in "Fland Canyon", "Treehouse of Horror", "Treehouse of Horror XVI", and "Treehouse of Horror XXVIII" (with the first segment based entirely on the film).